AgenticPlace/SimpleCoder/docs/simplecoder.md

-SimpleCoder Tool: Developer's Guide
+# SimpleCoder Tool: Developer's Guide
 Version: 7.0 (CLI & BDI Integration) <br />
 Component: mindx/tools/simple_coder.py
-1. Introduction and Philosophy
+# Philosophy
 SimpleCoder is the primary execution tool for the mindX agent system.
 It is the component that directly interacts with the host filesystem and shell.
 Its design is guided by a singular, critical philosophy: "Do one thing and do it well."
 SimpleCoder's "one thing" is to provide a secure, stateful, and sandboxed terminal session.
 It is not a planner, a reasoner, or a knowledge base.
 It is a hardened execution engine that receives concrete commands and carries them out within a strictly defined boundary.
 Think of it as the agent's "hands"—strong and capable, but directed by the "brain" (BDIAgent).
 This document provides a complete technical breakdown of its architecture, capabilities, and integration patterns.
-2. Core Architecture: The Sandboxed Session
+# Architecture: The Sandboxed Session
 The entire architecture of SimpleCoder is built to create and maintain a secure, isolated session for the agent.
 This session is defined by three key components.
-2.1.
-The Filesystem Jail (sandbox_root)
+#  The Filesystem Jail (sandbox_root)
 Upon initialization, SimpleCoder establishes an absolute path to a sandbox_root directory.
 This directory is the agent's entire world.
 No operation is ever allowed to read, write, or execute outside this directory.
 This is enforced by the private _resolve_and_check_path() method, which is the heart of the security model.
 It is called by every command that takes a path argument.
 Workflow of _resolve_and_check_path(path_str):
 Resolve: It takes a path string (e.g., my_project/main.py or ../.ssh/id_rsa) and resolves it to a full, absolute system path relative to the session's current working directory.
 This step is critical as it expands . and .., neutralizing traversal attempts.
 Validate: It then checks if this absolute path is a child of the sandbox_root.
 Result: If the path is inside the sandbox, it returns a valid pathlib.Path object.
 If it is outside, it logs a "Path Traversal DENIED" error and returns None, causing the calling command to fail safely.
-2.2.
-Session State Management
+# Session State Management
 SimpleCoder is stateful.
 It maintains the context of the agent's session across multiple commands. self.current_working_directory: A pathlib.Path object tracking the agent's location within the sandbox.
 It is initialized to sandbox_root and modified only by the cd command. self.active_venv_bin_path: An optional pathlib.Path that points to the bin (or Scripts) directory of an activated virtual environment.
 When this is set, it's used to modify the PATH for run commands. self.autonomous_mode: A boolean safety switch.
 It defaults to False.
 Destructive commands like rm are programmed to fail unless this is explicitly set to True, preventing accidental data loss from a faulty agent plan.
-2.3.
-The Native Command Toolkit (native_handlers)
+# The Native Command Toolkit (native_handlers)
 SimpleCoder's functionality is exposed through a dispatch table of native, asynchronous Python methods.
 This approach is secure and scalable:
 Security: By implementing core functions like ls, mkdir, and read in Python with pathlib, we bypass the host shell entirely for these operations, eliminating a whole class of injection vulnerabilities.
 Scalability: Adding a new native command is as simple as writing a new async def _my_new_command() method and adding it to the native_handlers dictionary.
-3. Capabilities and Command API
-This section details the public-facing commands available to an agent.
-3.1.
-Filesystem Commands
+# Filesystem Commands
 Command	Parameters	Description
 ls	path: str = "."
 Lists files and directories in the given path.
 Suffixes directories with /. cd	path: str	Changes the session's current working directory.